 There is also an Art club that runs every week in both of the main Art studios.
 This is aimed primarily at supporting students in Years 9-13 who are working on their Art GCSE and A Levels.
 However, younger students with a passion for Art are welcome to attend.

 After A Levels students can move into higher education, completing foundation and degree courses specialising in their area of interest.

 There are many job opportunities within the world of Art.
 All large companies have a creative department that deals with marketing, promotion and advertising.
 They will also employ graphic designers to create logos and promotional materials.

-There are also a wide range of careers that utilise artist skills including fashion designer, architect, film maker, product designer, magazine art director, illustrator, photographer, theatre artist director, stage and costume designer, music video producer, furniture designer, press photographer and animator.
+There are also a wide range of careers that utilise artist skills including web and game designers, fashion designer, architect, film maker, product designer, magazine art director, illustrator, photographer, theatre artist director, stage and costume designer, music video producer, press photographer and animator.